 Signs of anxiety after husband’s affair

 Everybody experiences anxiety at some point in life.
-But anxiety disorders are much different than the common stress of work, finances, and relationships.
+But anxiety disorders are much different than common stress resulting from work, finances, and relationships.
 If the anxiety you are experiencing after your husband’s affair has left you feeling crippled, you may be experiencing the following symptoms:

 PTSD and anxiety after your husband’s affair

-There is a myriad of psychiatric research that strongly associates post-infidelity anxiety as a branch of Posttraumatic Stress Disorder, a condition that occurs when someone experiences a life-threatening event such as sexual assault, war, or a physical attack.
+There is a myriad of psychiatric research that strongly associates post-infidelity anxiety as a branch of Posttraumatic Stress Disorder.
+Post infidelity stress disorder symptoms are similar to the symptoms when someone experiences a life-threatening event such as sexual assault, war, or a physical attack.

 Give yourself peace about where your relationship is going